How to propagate a Thanksgiving cactus – 3 expert methods to create new plants that make perfect holiday gifts

 • Repot your plants: Place each new plant into a container of a good potting mix.
 Give them light water and leave in indirect sunlight until they root.

 • Add rooting hormone: Although it is optional, using a rooting hormone on the stem bottom speeds up rooting.
-(Try this rooting gel for cuttings from Walmart).
+(Try this rooting hormone for cuttings from Walmart).

 • Aftercare: The cuttings and divided plants should be kept in bright indirect light.
 Lack of sufficient shade and too much direct sunlight will subject the plants to stress conditions.

-• Have patience: It may take two to four weeks for rooting to take place and then over a month before you notice any growth.
+• It will take two to four weeks for rooting to take place and then you should start to notice growth soon afterwards.

 Tom su headshot